 Dee Gordon is the son of Tom Gordon.
 Dee's first major league season was 2011, while his dad's final one was 2009.

 Dee Gordon didn't play baseball until his senior year in high school.
-Undrafted, he played baseball for NAIA Southeastern University in 2007 before transfering to junior college.
-He was picked by the Los Angeles Dodgers in the fourth round of the 2008 amateur draft even though he had not played in junior college that year due to failure to quality academically.
+Undrafted, he played baseball for NAIA Southeastern University in 2007 before transferring to junior college.
+He was picked by the Los Angeles Dodgers in the 4th round of the 2008 amateur draft even though he had not played in junior college that year due to failure to quality academically.
 He was signed by scout Scott Hennessey for $250,000 and debuted as a pro with the Ogden Raptors, hitting .331/.371/.430 with 18 steals in 23 tries and 45 runs in 60 games, showing the speed on the bases that his father had shown on the mound.
 The young Gordon was fourth in the Pioneer League in average and 10th in OBP.
 Baseball America rated the shortstop as the #4 prospect in the league behind Wilin Rosario, Cutter Dykstra and Will Smith.
 Baseball America also named him the #7 Dodgers prospect.
 Gordon did not win out All-Star honors as those went to Tyler Kuhn at short.